OneActionNZ/oneactionnz.github.io/_posts/2022-11-30-Democracy-co-operative-vs-traditional-in-a-nutshell.md

 -	Better politics.
 -	Less bullshit.

-I hope you’ll agree the Democracy Co-op model is a better way to do politics in the country you care deeply about.
+I hope you’ll agree that the Democracy Co-op model is a better way to do politics in the country you care deeply about.
 All we need to do now is build it.
 I hope you’ll consider showing your support by joining [here]({{site.data.urls.join}}).
 And if you’re already a member, see if you can rustle up a few friends to support this idea.
 After all, democracy is all about the numbers.
 Also, it takes less than 2 minutes a month to get behind this project.

 Ngā mihi
 Rhys